RoverPlatform/rover-ios/README.md

 ### SwiftPM

-The recommended way to install the Rover SDK is via SwiftPM.
+Rover SDK is installed via SwiftPM.

 In Xcode, in your Project Settings, under Package Dependencies, add a new dependency with the URL of this repository: `https://github.com/RoverPlatform/rover-ios`.